Testing, Stubbing, & Automating Go Training

 - Integration Style Testing

 These are not their "official" names, but we believe they do a good job of describing the styles of testing.
-In this module, we will cover both styles of testing and how to use them.
+In this chapter, we will cover both styles of testing and how to use them.

 Testing Asynchronous Tasks

 Many times you may be testing parts of your code that have service dependency that run for an unknown amount of time.

 Examples of these may be task queues, distributed system calls, etc.